TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 13/Genesis 13.16.md

 ---

-And I will make thy seed as the dust of the earth: so that if a man can number the dust of the earth, then may thy seed also be numbered.
+I will make your offspring as the dust of the earth, so that if a man can number the dust of the earth, then your seed may also be numbered.